 - (a) Authority.
 The regulations imposed and the districts created under the authority of this Ordinance may be amended, from time to time, by ordinance in accordance with applicable Illinois Statutes.
-An amendment shall be granted or denied by the City Council only after a public hearing before the Plan Commission and a report of its findings and recommendations has thereafter been submitted to the City Council. - (b) Initiation.
-Amendments may be proposed by the City Council, Plan Commission, and by any other person, firm, or corporation having a freehold interest, a possessory interest entitled to exclusive possession, a contractual interest which may become a freehold interest, an option to purchase, or an exclusive possessory interest which is specifically enforceable on the land which is described in the application for an amendment.
+An amendment shall be granted or denied by the City Council only after a public hearing before the Planning/Zoning Commission and a report of its findings and recommendations has thereafter been submitted to the City Council.
+(Amended by Ordinance No 6141 April 4,2016) - (b) Initiation.
+Amendments may be proposed by the City Council, Planning/Zoning Commission, and by any other person, firm, or corporation having a freehold interest, a possessory interest entitled to exclusive possession, a contractual interest which may become a freehold interest, an option to purchase, or an exclusive possessory interest which is specifically enforceable on the land which is described in the application for an amendment.
+(Amended by Ordinance No 6141 April 4,2016)

-- (c) Application for amendment and notice of hearing. - (1) An application for an amendment shall be filed with the City Clerk, and thereafter entered into the records of the first meeting thereafter of the City Council. - (2) A copy of such application shall thereafter be forwarded by the City Clerk to the Plan Commission with a request to hold a public hearing and submit to the City Council a report on its findings and recommendations.
+- (c) Application for amendment and notice of hearing. - (1) An application for an amendment shall be filed with the City Clerk, and thereafter entered into the records of the first meeting thereafter of the City Council. - (2) A copy of such application shall thereafter be forwarded by the City Clerk to the Planning/Zoning Commission with a request to hold a public hearing and submit to the City Council a report on its findings and recommendations.
 No more than ninety (90) days after filing of such application, a hearing shall be held on the application.
 Notice of such hearing shall be published at least once, not more than thirty (30) days nor less than fifteen (15) days before the hearing, in a newspaper of general circulation within the City.
-The published notice may be supplemented by such additional form of notice as the Plan Commission may by rule require.
-Also, a sign supplied by the City of Peru that gives notice of this pending petition shall be placed in plain view on the property, which is the subject of the hearing, by the petitioner, not less than fifteen (15) days prior to the hearing. - (3) The City Clerk shall also transmit a copy of the application to the Zoning Board of Appeals.
-The Zoning Board of Appeals shall submit an opinion report relative to such proposed amendment to the Plan Commission and City Council.
+The published notice may be supplemented by such additional form of notice as the Planning/Zoning Commission may by rule require.
+Also, a sign supplied by the City of Peru that gives notice of this pending petition shall be placed in plain view on the property, which is the subject of the hearing, by the petitioner, not less than fifteen (15) days prior to the hearing.
+(Amended by Ordinance No 6141 April 4,2016) - (3) The City Clerk shall also transmit a copy of the application to the Planning/Zoning Commission.
+The Planning/Zoning Commission shall submit an opinion report relative to such proposed amendment to the Planning/Zoning Commission and City Council.
+(Amended by Ordinance No 6141 April 4,2016)